Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 ### Workspaces

 The context `workspaces` and `workspace` properties contain instances of the `Workspace` class.
+These instances provide information properties and helper methods for interacting with the workspace.

-Each `Workspace` instance has the following properties extracted from the workspace `package.json` file.
+**Normalized package properties:**

 - `name`
 - `version`